The gauge coupling unification in the flipped $E_8$ GUT: The symmetry breaking

 In particular, we see that the value of the $U_1$ coupling constant is different from the one in the variant B-1 (see Eq. (\ref{SO10_B1_Couplings})).
 Therefore, these two options of the symmetry breaking are really essentially different.

-Calculating the charges $Q_1^{(10)}$ for various terms in Eq. (\ref{E8_SO10_Preliminary}) with the help of Eq. (\ref{SO10_B2_Little_Group_Charge}) we derive the branching rule for the representation 248 (of $E_8$) with respect to the little group $SO_{10}\times U_1$,
+Calculating the charges $Q_1^{(10)}$ for various terms in Eq. (\ref{E8_SO10_Preliminary}) with the help of Eq. (\ref{SO10_B2_Little_Group_Charge}) we derive the branching rule for the representation 248 of $E_8$ with respect to the little group $SO_{10}\times U_1$,

-Note that in this case vevs of the representations $16(1)$ and $16(-1)$ are actually equivalent because the difference in the sign of the $U_1$ coupling constant is not essential.
-Therefore, in this case there is the only option for the symmetry breaking pattern, which will call B-2-1 below.
+Note that in this case vacuum expectation values of the representations $16(1)$ and $16(-1)$ are actually equivalent because the difference in the sign of the $U_1$ coupling constant is not essential.
+Therefore, in this case there is the only option for the further symmetry breaking, which will be called B-2-1 below.